 Icelandair Review: What to Know Before You Book

 We flew Icelandair direct Reykjavik for our trip to Iceland via Icelandair is considered a discount airline and many people fly it not just from the US to Iceland, but all the way to continental Europe.
 (If you’re planning a trip to continental Europe, I definitely recommend a 3-day stopover in Reykjavik or at least a half-day to visit the Blue Lagoon.)
 If you’re considering taking a trip to Iceland, our Icelandair review will tell you everything you should know before you book a flight.
-(For more about Iceland check out Where to Find the World’s Best Hot Dog, Pictures of Puffins, 24 Hours in Vik, Blue Lagoon Iceland Guide, and Iceland with Kids.)
+(We’re back from our trip so if you want to learn more about Iceland check out Pictures of Puffins, 24 Hours in Vik, Blue Lagoon Iceland Guide, and Where to Find the World’s Best Hot Dog,.)

 Overall, I’m a fan of Icelandair.
 It’s a discount airline so it doesn’t have the same perks you get on other international flights.
 But Icelandair does have a few perks to offer, notably: